Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/scRNA_Sequence_Seurat.md

 ```bash
 RunTSNE
 ```
-reduction method for visualizing high dimensional data
+Reduction method for visualizing high dimensional data
 ```bash
 DimPlot
 ```
-plots the cells in a 2D space and groups by metadata column
+Plots the cells in a 2D space and groups by metadata column